Exhibition at the Bodleian, Oxford

-A new exhibition, The Geology of Oxford Gravestones, is in the Blackwell Hall foyer of the Weston Library in Broad Street, Oxford and runs from 17 July to 12 September 2021.
+An exhibition, The Geology of Oxford Gravestones, was in the Blackwell Hall foyer of the Weston Library in Broad Street, Oxford until 12 September 2021.

-Copies of our book, The Geology of Oxford Gravestones, are also available in the Bodleian Libraries bookshop next to the exhibition.
+Copies of our book, The Geology of Oxford Gravestones, are available in the Bodleian Libraries bookshop or from this website.

 What is Gravestone Geology?

 Cemeteries and graveyards are more than a peaceful place to commemorate the dead.